tum-pbs/PhiML/README.md

 ## Why should I use UnifyML?

-Apart from the obvious benefit that your code will work with PyTorch, Jax, TensorFlow and NumPy, UnifyML brings a number of additional features to the table.

-**General advantages**
+**Compatibility**

+* Writing code that works with PyTorch, Jax, and TensorFlow makes it easier to share code with other people and collaborate.
+* Your published research code will reach a broader audience.
+* When you run into a bug / roadblock with one library, you can simply switch to another.
+* UnifyML can efficiently [convert tensors between ML libraries](https://holl-.github.io/UnifyML/Convert.html) on-the-fly, so you can even mix the different ecosystems.

+**Fewer mistakes**

-* *No more data type troubles*: Set the [FP precision globally or by context](https://holl-.github.io/UnifyML/Data_Types.html)!
+* *No more data type troubles*: UnifyML [automatically converts data types](https://holl-.github.io/UnifyML/Data_Types.html) where needed and lets you specify the [FP precision globally or by context](https://holl-.github.io/UnifyML/Data_Types.html#Precision)!
 * *No more reshaping troubles*: UnifyML performs [reshaping under-the-hood.](https://holl-.github.io/UnifyML/Shapes.html)
 * *Is `neighbor_idx.at[jnp.reshape(idx, (-1,))].set(jnp.reshape(cell_idx, (-1,) + cell_idx.shape[-2:]))` correct?*: UnifyML provides a custom Tensor class that lets you write [easy-to-read, more concise, more explicit, less error-prone code](https://holl-.github.io/UnifyML/Tensors.html).